PSchmiedmayer/CS342-Application/README.md

 - `BUILD_PROVISION_PROFILE_BASE64`: The Base64 version of the Apple provisioning profile to build your iOS application.
 - `KEYCHAIN_PASSWORD`: A password for the keychain that will be created on the runner instance.

-Be sure that you update the name of the provisioning profile in the `Gymfile` and update the app name, bundle identifyer, Xcode project name, paths, and other settings in the fastlane files when modifying the template to your needs!
+Be sure that you update the name of the provisioning profile in the `Gymfile` and update the app name, bundle identifier, Xcode project name, paths, and other settings in the fastlane files when modifying the template to your needs!

 ### Swift Package and Fastlane Update ACCESS_TOKEN